 6.6A.3 The height of development is to be a minimum of two storeys with a minimum façade height of 7.5 metres.
-The maximum height of development shall be four storeys with a parapet wall height of a maximum of fifteen metres with the exception of those lots identified as being suitable for greater height up to eight storeys or 32 metres on the Scheme Map.
-Proposals for buildings with either lower than minimum heights or greater heights on other than specified sites may only be permitted by Council where a Development Plan has been prepared and adopted pursuant to Clause 5.1 of the Scheme.
+The maximum height of development shall be four storeys with a parapet wall height of a maximum of fifteen metres.
+Proposals for buildings with either lower than minimum heights or greater than maximum heights may only be permitted by Council where a Development Plan has been prepared and adopted pursuant to Clause 5.1 of the Scheme and: